August 7, 2019

 Calves

-- Wall stretch (this will stretch your calf AND your Achilles tendon; you do not want a ruptured tendon)
+- Wall stretch (stretches your calf and Achilles tendon; you do not want a ruptured tendon)

 Neck